Just Rick (no ubis)

 most of the stuff that I'd had on my pages originally that I did not create.
 Also-over the 18 years-I've created a lot of my own material.
 Plenty to look at here now.

 Note 8/11/2021--and so here I am, dumping a lot of the text and links on this page.
 Some may be on my other pages.
 What I've been up to.
-Newest to oldest.
+Newer stuff on top.

 08/11/2021--- I've been volunteering at Brazos Bend State Park for about 20 years.
 Most of the content on my other pages share many of my observations in Natural History.
 But I rarely have any